Real Madrid v FC Barcelona (1943 Copa del Generalísimo)

-Real Madrid 11 – 1 Barcelona was an association football match played on 13 June 1943 in the second leg of the Copa del Generalísimo semi-finals, the Spanish Cup having been renamed in honor of General Francisco Franco.
+Real Madrid 11 – 1 FC Barcelona was an association football match played on 13 June 1943 in the second leg of the Copa del Generalísimo semi-finals, the Spanish Cup having been renamed in honor of General Francisco Franco.
 (Note: The Copa del Rey, as it was known for the most part of its history, was renamed to Copa del Presidente de la República by the Second Spanish Republic in 1932 and then to Copa del Generalísimo by the Francoist government in 1939.)

 In the first leg at Les Corts, Barcelona defeated Real Madrid 3–0, in an intense match.
 During the next few days, the Madrid press exaggerated the attitude of Barcelona's fans, and clamored for an exceptional answer from Real Madrid supporters.
 The hostility of Madrid fans (and some decisions of the referee) at the start of the second leg (some players of Barcelona said they "feared for their lives") helped Real Madrid to an 8–0 lead at half time and 11–1 at the end of the match, thus advancing to the final 11–4 on aggregate, which they lost to Athletic Bilbao.
 Barcelona's president was dismissed, and some months later Real Madrid's president, Santiago Bernabéu, offered his excuses.

 The 1943 Copa semi-final is often listed as one of the most controversial games in the history of Spanish football.
 Due to the high scoreline and the circumstances surrounding the match, it has often been considered one of the most controversial in early 20th-century Spanish football.
 Some historians ascribe the match a lasting impact on both Madrid and Catalonia's football history, contributing to the birth of the well-known football rivalry between Real Madrid and Barcelona.
 Fernando Argila, Barcelona's reserve goalkeeper from the game, said, "There was no rivalry.
 Not, at least, until that game."